aphanotus/borealis/README.md

 A wrapper function for `geomorph::readland.tps`, which reads a `tps} file to obtain landmark coordinates and includes a few routine follow-up steps.

+#### procrustes.analysis

+A wrapper for `geomorph::gpagen` that includes interactive outlier detection and removal.
+The funcrtion will also record and pass data provenance as a list element.

 ### Molecular stuff